-The Federal Housing Administration (FHA) is constantly adjusting its guidelines for first time home buyers and for FHA streamline refinance borrowers so as to maintain the integrity of the mortgage insurance pool.
+The Federal Housing Administration (FHA) is constantly adjusting its guidelines for first time home buyers so as to maintain the integrity of the mortgage insurance pool.
 FHA loans can be great for eligible borrowers because they offer a lower down payment amount (as low as 3.5%) and lower credit score requirements.

 The FHA loan is also a great alternative for first time home buyers who are looking to finance or owners who are looking to refinance a multi-family property.
-FHA guidelines state that all homes purchased using government mortgage insurance must be primary residences, and FHA continues to be the best option for the purchase of two family or three family properties.
-FHA guidelines allow up to 85% of the gross rental income to be used for mortgage qualification.
+FHA guidelines state that all homes purchased using government mortgage insurance must be primary residences.

 To be pre-approved for an FHA first time home buyer’s loan or an FHA traditional refinance loan, you will need the following documentation:

 - Primary borrower’s and co-borrower’s current income as well as a full two year employment and income history

 - Asset account statements including checking, savings and retirement accounts